-Sand with Nephhtys cirrosa and Bathyporeia elegans community complex
+Sand with Nephhtys cirrosa and Bathyporeia elegans community complex has, historically, been 14%.

-• The percentage spatial overlap of the proposed seed mussel fishery and this community has, historically, been 14%.
 This percentage is estimated from the overlap of the BIM surveys showing the spatial extent of seed mussel beds and the marine benthic community extents described in NPWS spatial data.
 Historic seed mussel beds are regularly present on the eastern and north eastern edges of the SAC (Figure 3).
 Review of the sensitivity of N. cirrosa and B. elegans to surface disturbance indicates they are not sensitive to this pressure.
 B. elegans has low to medium sensitivity to increased sediment coarseness and N. cirrosa has low sensitivity to increased coarseness (ABPmer 2013).